jatolentino/Django-CRM/README.md

 		</a>
 	</div>
     ```
-    Test: Assign a lead to an agent
+    Test 1: Assign a lead to an agent

 ### 45 Adding a feature to categorize via a model
-- In crm/leads/models.py
+- In ./leads/models.py
     ```python
     class Lead(models.Model):
         first_name = models.CharField(max_length=20)